Home

 1. Overheating

-Both symptoms are not good for an engine, and more heat generally equates to less efficiency, more wear and a higher chance of something breaking permanently.
+Both symptoms harm the engine, as more heat leads to less efficiency, more wear, and a higher risk of permanent damage.

 2. Reduced fuel efficiency